prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The external URL the Thanos Ruler instances will be available under.
+<p>externalPrefix defines the Thanos Ruler instances will be available under.
 This is
 necessary to generate correct URLs.
 This is necessary if Thanos Ruler is not served from root of a DNS name.</p>
 </td>